learn-co-students/module-2-code-challenge-round-1-dumbo-web-100719-mod-2-round-1-code-challenge-1573223131/README.md

 ## Instructions / Deliverables
 1. To log that a specific guest appeared on a certain episode, we'll need to store some additional data.
 Make the necessary updates to the schema so that **a guest can appear on many episodes**, as well as **an episode can have multiple guests**.
 The appearance should also have a way to **store the guest's rating for that episode in the range of 1 to 5**.

+- has_many appearances ##
+- has_many episodes through appearances ##
+- column for rating on appearance table ##
+- validate to make sure user input 1-5 ##

 2. As a user, I should be able to fill out a form to **create a new appearance**.
 I should be able to **choose an existing guest, an existing episode, and add a rating**.
 Upon successfully creating an appearance, I should be **redirected to the selected episode's show page**.

+- appearance#new Appearance.new render form
+- have access to all user on appearance ##
+- have access to all epi ##
+- collection_select to have mix/match existing ##
+- add rating to mix/match
+- appearance#create post response to db
+- redirect_to episode_path for episode

 ![Form for relating an episode and a guest](form.gif)

 3. On the guests index page, clicking on a guest's name should take us to a **detail view about each guest**.
 This View should **include the guest's name and occupation**.

+- link_to #guest ##
+- render show page w/ name & occu ##

 ![Showing what happens when we click on a click on the Guest Index page](guest_index_to_show.gif)

 4. As a user, I should be able to **view all of the guests for a particular episode**.
 This means that we'll need an episode's show page that lists out all of the guests who were on that episode.

+- access to all guest tied to an episode #
+- link_to epi to show all guest for that epi